 There are also plenty of surrounding bars and restaurants, just none physically right there on the beach with you.
 It’s a great place to easily spend the day splashing around with your pup.

 Just make sure to keep them inside the designated roped-off swimming area to avoid boat traffic.

 Fun fact: Did you know that the name for sharks in Croatian is “morski pas” which translates to “sea dog”?
 Thankfully, there aren’t many sharks swimming in the Adriatic 😉

 10. Beach Cvitačka – Makarska

 This beach, located on the mainland just across the bay from the nearby islands of Brac and Hvar, is a very popular beach for tourists and pet owners alike.
-The beach is expansive and offers amenities for visitors like cafes and restrooms, but there is no drinking water for your pet at the dog beach section.
+The beach is expansive and offers amenities for visitors like cafes and restrooms, but there is no clean drinking water for your pet at the dog beach section.

 Since this is a popular beach, there is a private marked-off section just for dogs separated by rocks and boulders, so you’ll know exactly where you can take your dogs.
 This pebbled beach offers clear waters and plenty of places to relax in the shade under the pine trees while your dog goes for a swim.

 Beach Cvitačka is located 2 kilometers from Makarska, so you will want to plan ahead with transportation and supplies for the day.

 When it comes to Split Croatia beaches, there are only two that are officially dog friendly.
 One of those beaches is Kašjuni, considered to be one of the best beaches in Split.